ArezkiBazizi/ArezkiBazizi/README.md

 - 👋 Hi, I’m @ArezkiBazizi
 - 👀 I’m a Computer Science Student
 - 🌱 I’m currently learning at Université de Haute Alsace - UHA
-- 💞️ Based in French
+- 📍 Based in France
-- 📫 How to reach me ...

 <!---
 ArezkiBazizi/ArezkiBazizi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.